 What happens after the divorce?

-Once your divorce is finalised, the Court will make formal orders and then send you a certificate that proves that you are no longer married.
+Once your divorce is finalised, the Court will make formal orders and send you a certificate proving that you are no longer married.

 We are here to help